When two different breeds of purebred dogs are mated, they create a new breed of dog that is called a hybrid or a designer dog.

 They have a cute and sweet apple-shaped head with large ears that stand erect on the head and pointy short muzzles.

-Chihuahua’s coats come in several different colors, such as solid colors, fawn, merle, brindle, and they may have spots on them as well.
+Chihuahua’s coats come in several different colors, such as solid colors, fawn, merle, and brindle, and they may have spots on them as well.
 Chi’s can be bi- or tri-colored with brown, black, and tan markings.

 Most Chi-Weilers will take after the smaller size of the Chihuahua and they will likely have the Rottweiler colored coat because the darker colors are dominant.